drewdeponte/git-cl/README.md

 ### Generate/Inspect Changelog

-Once you have some Git commits with Changelog Entries you can start to some useful things with `git-cl`.
+Once you have some Git commits with Changelog Entries you can start to get some useful things with `git-cl`.
 If you have a tagged release or two in addition you can do even more useful things.
 The following is a list of the various `git-cl` commands you can run and a short description of what they do.